julienliang2740/Connect-Four/README.md

 # Connect-Four
-Text-based connect four (did it as a spreedrun challenge)
+Text-based connect
+(I did this as a speedrun challenge: implemented and completed tested in 42 minutes)